Azure/PSRule.Rules.Azure/docs/rules/en-US/Azure.md

-Azure.SQL.AllowAzureAccess | Determine if access from Azure servers is required Azure.SQL.ThreatDetection | Enable threat detection for Azure SQL logical server Azure.SQL.Auditing | Enable auditing for Azure SQL logical server Azure.Storage.UseReplication | Use GRS for storage accounts that don't store disks Azure.Storage.SecureTransferRequired | Configure storage accounts to only access encrypted traffic i.e. HTTPS/SMB Azure.Storage.UseEncryption | Storage Service Encryption (SSE) should be enabled Azure.Storage.SoftDelete | Soft delete is enabled on Storage Accounts Azure.Subscription.SecurityCenterContact | Security Center email and phone contact details should be set Azure.Subscription.SecurityCenterProvisioning | Enable auto-provisioning on VMs to improve Security Center insights Azure.VirtualMachine.UseManagedDisks | Virtual machines should use managed disks
+Azure.SQL.AllowAzureAccess | Determine if access from Azure servers is required Azure.SQL.ThreatDetection | Enable threat detection for Azure SQL logical server Azure.SQL.Auditing | Enable auditing for Azure SQL logical server Azure.Storage.UseReplication | Storage accounts not using GRS may be at risk Azure.Storage.SecureTransferRequired | Storage accounts should only accept secure traffic Azure.Storage.UseEncryption | Storage Service Encryption (SSE) should be enabled Azure.Storage.SoftDelete | Enable soft delete on Storage Accounts Azure.Subscription.SecurityCenterContact | Security Center email and phone contact details should be set Azure.Subscription.SecurityCenterProvisioning | Enable auto-provisioning on VMs to improve Security Center insights Azure.VirtualMachine.UseManagedDisks | Virtual machines should use managed disks